 Step 2.
 Find the Bugs

-Bed bugs are pretty crafty, they are pretty small and they like to hide in little folds in fabric, like the seams on your mattress, or in the corners of your bed frame.
-Fleas have similar habits, although they tend to prefer a nice plush carpet to bounce around in.
+Bed bugs are pretty crafty, they are tiny and they like to hide in little folds in fabric, like the seams on your mattress, or in the corners of your bed frame.
+Fleas have similar habits, but they tend to prefer a nice plush carpet to bounce around in.

 Bed bugs are happy to hang out in areas well away from your bed too.
 Other favorite hiding places may include your favorite armchair, curtains, or in your folded clothes (yuck!).
 Cracks and crevices in your walls and skirting, behind picture frames and wall outlets, anywhere dark and protected is the perfect place for bed bugs to hide.